Samsung announces Odyssey Neo G8 4K monitor ahead of CES 2022

 Days away from CES 2022, Samsung has announced the Odyssey Neo G8 4K curved monitor.
 The new display is a smaller, 32-inch version of the 49-inch Odyssey Neo G9 but retains that 1000R curvature.

-Details of Samsung’s Odyssey Neo G8 have broken in the lead up to CES 2022 opening its doors on January 5.
-While maintaining a similar design philosophy as the G9, the Odyssey Neo G8 is said to provide 2,000 nits of peak brightness and quality display by utilizing a Quantum Mini-LED panel.
+While maintaining a similar design philosophy as the G9, the Odyssey Neo G8 provides 2,000 nits of peak brightness and quality display by utilizing a Quantum Mini-LED panel.

 Additionally, the gaming monitor provides a boost in resolution from the G9.
 Samsung claims this is the first 4K monitor to provide 240Hz and a 1ms response time.
-The G9 provides the same refresh rate and response time.
+The G9 offers the same refresh rate and response time.
 However, it runs on a WQHD panel, limiting the resolution.
-AMD’s FreeSync Premium Pro and NVidia’s G-Sync offer similar support but this proves to be a significant innovative step from Samsung itself.
+AMD’s FreeSync Premium Pro and NVidia’s G-Sync offer similar support, but this proves to be a significant innovative step from Samsung itself.

 Having access to 240Hz should provide an exceptional gaming experience for players.
 A higher framerate provides smoother gameplay and reduces the chances of screen tearing, stuttering, or other visual setbacks.
-Of course, this requires the use of a PC powerful enough to run a 4K resolution at a high framerate.
+Of course, this requires a PC powerful enough to run a 4K resolution at a high framerate.

 Samsung has yet to provide specifics on pricing or even when we can expect the monitor to ship.
-The Odyssey Neo G9 is available in Canada for $1,999.
-This gives us a rough idea of how much the 32-inch display will cost.
+The Odyssey Neo G9 is available in Canada for $1,999, giving us a rough idea of how much the 32-inch display will cost.

 Image credit: Samsung